expo/expo/docs/versions/v11.0.0/sdk/google.md

 }
 ```

-## Using it inside of the Exponent app
+## Using it inside of the Expo app

-In the Exponent client app, you can only use WebView-based login.
+In the Expo client app, you can only use WebView-based login.
 If you build a standalone app, you can use the native login for the platform, as described at the end of this doc.

 To use Google Sign In, you will need to create a project on the Google Developer Console and create an OAuth 2.0 client ID.